Routine

 The Right Way

-• Reduce frequency if mild sensitivity occurs
+• Reduce frequency if you feel lingering sensitivity

 • Use desensitising products between sessions